• Skip to main content

 • The dough only requires one proofing and the rising time is faster than your regular dough recipe.

-• The bread is pillowy-soft, luscious, and so so delicious.
+• The bread is pillowy-soft, luscious, and delicious.

-• Made of simple bread ingredients that never fails to make the best softest yeast bread!
+• Made of simple bread ingredients that never fail to make the best softest yeast bread!

 Bread Dough Ingredients